 Some long-time fans may dislike this change, while others may embrace it.
-While it does make it less time consuming to capture Pokémon, it is a radical departure from the main-series Pokémon games.
+While it does make it less time-consuming to capture Pokémon, it is a radical departure from the main-series Pokémon games.

-Choose Either Pikachu or Eevee
+Choose either Pikachu or Eevee

 Another difference is that you can choose either Pikachu or Eevee in Let’s Go by choosing which version of the game you want to purchase.
-Instead of being stuck with Pikachu as your started, you have the option of traveling with either Pikachu or Eevee, who will remain outside of its Poké Ball throughout your adventure.
+Instead of being stuck with Pikachu as you started, you have the option of traveling with either Pikachu or Eevee, who will remain outside of its Poké Ball throughout your adventure.

 Pokémon Followers and Riding on Pokémon